USCIS Policy Manual

 Other descriptors: sex, date of birth, and height.

-Additional Information in Certificates of Citizenship
+2. Additional Information on Certificates of Citizenship

 Statement by the USCIS Director indicating that the applicant has complied with all the eligibility requirements for citizenship under the laws of the United States;

 Date on which the person became a U.S. citizen;

 DHS seal and Director’s signature as the authority under which the certificate is issued.